 Gaylord Bridegan, Certified Professional Ergonomists at the Mayo Clinic in Jacksonville, FL has some excellent tips in the following video regarding computer workstation ergonomics.

-It’s not difficult to arrange your work area in a way that makes your computer use less of a strain on your body, and in our business of providing Managed IT Services to companies of all sizes we see a lot of setups that could be made more ergonomic with just a few simple changes.
+It’s not difficult to arrange your work area in a way that makes your computer use less of a strain on your body, and in our business of providing IT Support Jacksonville services to companies of all sizes we see a lot of setups that could be made more ergonomic with just a few simple changes.

 Computer workstation ergonomics